JMAConsulting/obiaa/wp-content/plugins/loginpress/readme.txt

 = Is LoginPress translation ready? =

-Yes, LoginPress has full translation and localization support via the loginpress textdomain.
+Yes, LoginPress has full translation and localization support via the loginpress text domain.
 All .mo and .po translation files should go into the languages folder in the base of the plugin.

 = Is LoginPress WPML Compatible? =
 Yes.